danielharrell/open-eyes-lect-2017-18/Open.md

 we want the word "opened" to mean that the barrier between the jar's inside and outside has been removed, without the difference between inside and outside being erased.
-Or still more abstractly: we want the word "open" to mean that there is continuity, yet at the same time discontinuity, between inside and outside.
+Or still more abstractly, and paradoxically: we want the word "open" to mean that there is continuity, yet at the same time discontinuity, between inside and outside.

-But here, then, is reason for doubt.
+And here, then, is reason for doubt.
 For how can there be continuity and discontinuity at once?
 In this case, how is the jar's inside still inside, and not outside, once the lid is removed?
 After all, if we leave the jar open, the pickles will spoil---as if the jar's inside *were* outside, and there were no difference between an open jar and a broken jar.
-No difference, that is, between inside and outside, once the barrier between them is gone. ---As if it were easy enough to close the jar, but impossible to open it.
+No difference, that is, between inside and outside, once the barrier between them is gone.
+And it starts to look easy enough to close the jar, but impossible to open it.

 ---